-In principle, these results also account for the reduction in true retrograde captures, but the number statistics are so low for retrogrades at these launch distances that the actual and scaled capture percentages are equivalent to within the error.
+grades at these launch distances that the actual and scaled capture percentages are equivalent to within the error.

 We find, then, that because of the differing geometries of their ZVCs, we cannot directly compare prograde and retrograde statistics.
-This is true even when starting beyond the limit for already-stable retrograde orbits, chiefly because prograde orbits are so sensitive to their initial distance.
+This is true even when starting beyond the limit for alreadystable retrograde orbits, chiefly because prograde orbits are so sensitive to their initial distance.
 To circumvent this effect, we would have to start far enough away from the planet that further increasing the starting distance would result in an equal fractional decrease in captures for retrogrades and progrades - in other words, where the geometry of the prograde ZVCs is no longer the dominant reason for the decrease.
-Our simulations, out to 1.4 r_H , did not reach this threshold and were limited by number statistics.
+Our simulations, out to $1.4r_H$, did not reach this threshold and were limited by number statistics.
 We anticipate that comparing prograde and retrograde captures would require starting still further from the planet than our trials, and would demand much larger initial populations.

 4.4.3.
-Starting from 1.1 r_H vs. 1.0 r_H
+Starting from $1.1r_H$ vs. $1.0r_H$

-Launching binaries from 1.1 r_H rather than 1.0 r_H results in an overall decrease in captures for the reasons described above, but many of the characteristics of the capture orbits remain relatively unchanged.
-For example, the inclination distribution for the 1.1 r_H captures is almost identical to the 1.0 r_H population plotted in Fig. 5.
-Also, comparing Fig. 9 with Fig. 7, we see that the trend in the capture percentage with C_J of the 100-km binaries at 1.1 r_H and 1.0 r_H are generally similar.
+Launching binaries from $1.1r_H$ rather than $1.0r_H$ results in an overall decrease in captures for the reasons described above, but many of the characteristics of the capture orbits remain relatively unchanged.
+For example, the inclination distribution for the $1.1r_H$ captures is almost identical to the $1.0r_H$ population plotted in Fig. 5.
+Also, comparing Fig. 9 with Fig. 7, we see that the trend in the capture percentage with C_J of the 100-km binaries at $1.1r_H$ and $1.0r_H$ are generally similar.

-Figure 10 displays the modes of capture vs. Jacobi constant for 100-km binaries and single objects starting from both 1.0 r_H and 1.1 r_H .
-Starting at 1.1 r_H results in a depletion of 2C captures relative to 1C captures.
-This is because many of the retrograde 2C-IND and 2C-BIN captures were likely the artificial retrogrades which are eliminated when starting from 1.1 r_H .
-The single captures also appear depleted relative to the other curves, but in fact, the binaries are diminished by a roughly comparable amount.
-Overall, there are few qualitative differences between the 1.0 r_H and the 1.1 r_H cases.
+Fig. 10 displays the modes of capture vs. Jacobi constant for 100-km binaries and single objects starting from both $1.0r_H$ and $1.1r_H$.
+With a starting distance of $1.1r_H$, the capture rate below C_J = 3.02 is close to zero for all curves.
+This is because the $1.0r_H$ captures in this range were likely artificial retrogrades that are eliminated when starting from $1.1r_H$.
+Above C_J = 3.02, the curves are all diminished by a roughly comparable amount on the $1.1r_H$ plot as compared to the $1.0r_H$ version.

-We note that other groups (including Astakhov et al., 2003 and Astakhov & Farrelly, 2004) have initiated bodies from the Hill sphere without considering how this affects the resulting statistics, most notably that many of their retrograde encounters are started on already-stable orbits.
-For future studies of capture near Jupiter, we recommend the following procedure: 1) generate bodies starting from 1.0 r_H , 2) integrate each body backwards in time, 3) eliminate those that remain near the planet when integrated backwards, and 4) integrate the remaining bodies in normal time direction.
-The benefits of this approach over simply starting from 1.1 r_H are that it eliminates all stable-retrograde contamination while preserving high number statistics.
+We note that other groups (including Astakhov et al., 2003 and Astakhov and Farrelly, 2004) have initiated bodies from the Hill sphere without considering how this affects the resulting statistics, most notably that many of their retrograde encounters are started on already-stable orbits.
+For future studies of capture near Jupiter, we recommend the following procedure: (1) generate bodies starting from $1.0r{H_1}$ (2) integrate each body backwards in time, (3) eliminate those that remain near the planet when integrated backwards, and (4) integrate the remaining bodies in normal time direction.
+The benefits of this approach over simply starting from $1.1r_H$ are that it eliminates all stable-retrograde contamination while preserving high number statistics.
 Note, however, that this procedure still does not allow a valid comparison between prograde and retrograde statistics.
 To obtain the true ratio of captured progrades and retrogrades, it would probably be best to start the interlopers on heliocentric orbits.